 Within the context of the workshop some similar observations emerged.
 According to one participant, all industries in Finland have recently formulated carbon neutral roadmaps for 2030 - 2050.
 The participant suggested that they were interested in looking into the roadmaps to see if they have considered energy efficiency at a workforce level, to ensure carbon neutrality throughout the whole value chain.
 Their argument was that in the construction industry, addressing low carbon and carbon neutrality must start with the workforce.
-Finland's low carbon targets have put pressure on all industries to operate more sustainably and so it will be interesting to see if this shared vision will have a positive impact on the adoption of energy efficiency in the construction sector, and whether it will bring about a change in training the workforce.
+Finland's low carbon targets have put pressure on all industries to operate more sustainably and so it will be interesting to see if this shared vision will have positive impact on the adoption of energy efficiency in the construction sector, and whether it will bring about a change in training the workforce.

 Furthermore, raising awareness was hailed as a priority.
-The more pressure and demand industries see for energy efficiency, the more likely it is to be adopted across the supply chain.
-Serbia has introduced energy passports as a step to achieve a shared vision for sustainability, carbon neutrality etc. However, it is felt that this is just a small step and much more needs to be done.
-The shared vision is not isolated to just the construction sector.
+The more pressure and demand industries seefor energy efficiency, the more likely it is to be adopted across the supply chain.
+Serbia has introducedenergy passports as a step to achieve a shared vision for sustainability, carbon neutrality etc. However, it is felt that this is just a small step and much more needs to be done.
+The shared vision is not isolated just the construction sector.
 Other sectors are also involved throughout the supply chain.
 And so, to become truly energy efficient all the sectors involved must behave in the same way and share the same vision for energy efficiency.
 Whilst low carbon targets are well intended, they are also useless unless there are defined mechanisms/ responsible parties to put it in to practice.
 Comments from another participant also suggest that a common approach to energy efficiency must be adopted throughout the supply chain.
 There is a need to raise awareness, this can be done through communication campaigns.
-Lastly, one participant highlighted that there are some regulations in Italy that are increasing the demand for energy efficiency.
-Admittedly, whilst this is not at the level it should be, it is still much better than it was 10 years ago.
-In Italy, a lot of companies are moving towards direction. efficient legislation energy processes also moving that
+Lastly, one participant highlighted that there are some regulations in Italythat are increasing the demand for energy efficiency.
+Admittedly, whilst this is not at the level it shouldbe, it is still much better than it was 10 years ago.
+In Italy, a lot of companies are moving towards energy efficient processes as legislation is also moving in that direction.

-Overall, there seems to be a common thread among all the data collected, which points towards the need to coordinate the industry in such a manner that the importance of training for energy efficiency becomes a strong and shared value and a starting point of actions and initiatives.
+Overall, there seems to be a common thread among all the data collected, which points towards the need to coordinate the industry in such a manner that the importance of training for energy efficiencybecomes a strong and shared value and a starting point of actions and initiatives.

-5. Inadequate policy landscape, including lack of government incentives
+Inadequate policy landscape, including lack of government incentives